netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 implementor to decide, and a server MAY decide not to store any historical txid values at all.
 The more txid values in the server's Txid History, the more efficient the client synchronization may be, as described in the coming sections.
+Servers may expose a configuration parameter to control the history depth.
+Such control depends on the local server capabilities.
+Refer to {{sec-histo-size}} for more considerations about history size.

-Some server implementors may decide to use a monotonically increasing integer as the txid value, or a timestamp.
+Some server implementors may decide to use a monotonically increasing integer as the txid value or a timestamp.
 Doing so obviously makes it very easy for the server to determine the sequence of historical transaction ids.

 Some server implementors may decide to use a completely different txid value sequence, to the point that the sequence may appear completely random to outside observers.
-Clients MUST NOT generally assume that servers use a txid value scheme that reveals information about the temporal sequence of txid values.
+Clients MUST NOT assume or infer any semantic from txids.
+For example, clients mus not assume that servers use a txid value scheme that reveals information about the temporal sequence of txid values.

 ## Subsequent Configuration Retrieval

-Clients MAY request the server to return txid values in the response by adding one or more txid values received previously in get-config or get-data requests.
-Txid values sent by a client are often abbreviated c-txid.
+Clients MAY request the server to return txid values in the response by adding one or more txid values received previously in ``<get-config>`` or ``<get-data>`` requests.
+Txid values sent by a client are refered to as c-txid.

-When a client sends in a c-txid value of a node that matches the server's s-txid value for that Versioned Node, or matches a more recent s-txid value in the server's Txid History, the server prunes (does not return) that subtree from the response.
-Since the client already knows the txid for this part of the data tree, or a txid that occurred more recently, it is obviosuly already up to date with that part of the configuration.
+When a client sends a c-txid value of a node that matches the server's s-txid value for that Versioned Node, or matches a more recent s-txid value in the server's Txid History, the server prunes (i.e., does not return) that subtree from the response.
+Since the client already knows the txid for that part of the data tree, or a txid that occurred more recently, it is obviosuly already up to date with that part of the configuration.
 Sending it again would be a waste of time and energy.

-The table below describes in detail how the client side (c-txid) and server side txid (s-txid) values are determined and compared when the server processes each data tree reply node from a get-config or get-data request.
+{{tab-rules}} describes in detail how the client side (c-txid) and server side txid (s-txid) values are determined and compared when the server processes each data tree reply node from a get-config or get-data request.